 In October 2012, the Company entered into a shared services agreement with NantWorks that provides for ongoing services from NantWorks in areas such as public relations, information technology and cloud services, human resources and administration management, finance and risk management, environmental health and safety, sales and marketing services, facilities, procurement and travel, and corporate development and strategy (the "Shared Services Agreement").
 The Company is billed quarterly for such services at cost, without mark-up or profit for NantWorks, but including reasonable allocations of employee benefits, facilities and other direct or fairly allocated indirect costs that relate to the associates providing the services.
-During the three and nine months ended September 30, 2017, the Company incurred \$961 and \$4,026 of expenses, respectively, related to selling, general and administrative services provided to the Company by NantWorks and affiliates, net of services provided to NantWorks and affiliates.
-During the three and nine months ended September 30, 2016, the Company incurred \$2,106 and \$7,692 of expenses, respectively, related to selling, general and administrative services provided to the Company by NantWorks and affiliates, net of services provided to NantWorks and affiliates.
-Additionally, the Company incurred \$0 and \$239 of expenses during the three and nine months ended September 30, 2017, respectively related to research and development services provided by NantWorks and its subsidiaries and incurred \$204 and \$414 of expenses during the three and nine months ended September 30, 2016, related to research and development services provided by NantWorks and its subsidiaries.
+During the three months ended March 31, 2018, the Company incurred \$1,043 of expenses, related to selling, general and administrative services provided to the Company by NantWorks and affiliates, net of services provided to Services provided to the Company by NantWorks and affiliates, net of services provided to NantWorks and affiliates.